Segmentation vs. personalization: The difference in email marketing and why it matters

 - The whole process repeats.

-Using next-gen tech makes this process a lot quicker and easier:
+While a next-gen platform makes the process a lot quicker and easier:

 - The marketer creates audience segments within the platform using real-time data from their stack.